run2bizdocs/documentation/en-us/docs/4biz-helium/processes/overview.md

 title: Overview

-# What is CITSmart?
+# What is 4biz?

-CITSmart, developed by CITSmart Corporation®, is a **platform that conects people and digital resources to optimize work and increase business results**.
+4biz, developed by 4biz Corporation®, is a **platform that conects people and digital resources to optimize work and increase business results**.

 Through the relationship portals we optimize the experience of customers and employees.
-In addition, with the **Smart Digital Workflow** and agile management, using Kanbans, we connect teams to a greater customer-centric collaboration,  generating progressive and interactive improvement, simplicity in execution, practicality, alignment and agility.
+In addition, with the **Smart Digital tracker** and agile management, using Kanbans, we connect teams to a greater customer-centric collaboration,  generating progressive and interactive improvement, simplicity in execution, practicality, alignment and agility.